Bicycle Australia org supports the right of everyone to ride a bicycle without fear of harassment and unfair penalties by the law.

 Australia is almost the only country in the world in the world with mandatory bicycle helmet laws for adults.

-This law is an unjustified attack on the personal freedom and rights of many people (both bicycle users and potential users).
+This helmet law in particular is an unjustified attack on the personal freedom and rights of many people (both bicycle users and potential users).

 from using a healthy, safe, energy efficient transport